 Kendall Jenner promoted it.
-Bella Hadid was scheduled to attend.
-So starstruck Matthew Herlihy bought a package to the April 2017 Fyre Festival in the Bahamas for $1,027.
-After all, A-list musical acts such as Major Lazer and Migos were attached to perform in the luxurious private-island setting.
+Model Bella Hadid was scheduled to attend.
+So in early 2017, a starstruck Matthew Herlihy bought a package to the Fyre Festival for $1,027.
+After all, A-list musical acts such as Major Lazer and Migos were scheduled to perform in a luxurious, private-island setting.

-The price Herlihy paid was supposed to include roundtrip airfare to the Caribbean island from Miami, luxury accommodations, gourmet food, and access to a number of activities.
-These activities allegedly included musical performances and yoga sessions.
+The price Herlihy paid was supposed to include round-trip airfare to the Caribbean island from Miami, luxury accommodations, gourmet food, and access to a number of activities, including musical performances and yoga sessions.

 But when Herlihy arrived on the island, he saw total chaos.
 “None of the musical performances or activities were available,” Herlihy said in a claim filed in federal court on May 3, 2017.

 “There were no communal bathrooms or showers.
 Instead, there was a Porta-Potty stationed every 200 yards.”

 Not exactly luxury accommodations.
 The food was unappetizing, and there were no on-site medical services, according to the New York City native.